EnriqueSPR/tennis_match_predictor/README.md

 [**See full project here.**](https://nbviewer.jupyter.org/github/EnriqueSPR/tennis_match_predictor/blob/master/tennis_p.ipynb)

-* The goal of this project was to create a model using supervised machine learning to predict the outcome of tennis matches by taking in account information from the players form before the match.
+* The goal of this project was to train a model using supervised machine learning to predict the outcome of tennis matches by taking in account information from the players form before the match.

+### Summary:

 * I scrapped the data from ATP tournaments, matches and players from 1999 to 2020 (> 78000 matches).